 Parental direction can be of great value to college students — especially if it is in the form of a discussion as opposed to a lecture.
 (Many parents find the car ride to college to be an ideal time for a "so how do you envision this college experience?" discussion.)
-If you already have confidence in your son/daughter’s decision-making ability, take this opportunity to let them know that you believe in them AND that you are also available to guide them when they need/want guidance.
+If you already have confidence in your student’s decision-making ability, take this opportunity to let them know that you believe in them AND that you are also available to guide them when they need/want guidance.
 There is a commonly-held belief that in late adolescence, youth function with relative autonomy; however, a recent study found that family cohesion and support continue to play an important role in the well-being and functioning of young people emerging from adolescence.
 Feeling close to one’s family may actually contribute to competence in autonomous functioning.
 So, stay in touch and remember that mail, cards and packages are always appreciated (and a nice surprise!).

 The Counseling Services Center is a great resource for students.
-Students who wish to make an appointment can reach us at 312.4416.
+Students who wish to make an appointment can reach us at 315.312.4416.
 If you're a parent with a concern who wishes to consult with a counselor, you are welcome to call the center during normal business hours.
-A variety of articles on typical concerns for college age students appear around this website.
-Please note that counseling is free and confidential.
+Please note that counseling is free paid for by the student health fee and confidential.
 Since students 18 years of age are considered adults by law, counselors cannot reveal if a particular student is receiving services.
 We are, however, available to speak in generalities about particular concerns parents may have.
 Please remember that your student’s successful adjustment to college is our priority.Links to a variety of articles on typical concerns for family members of college age students are below: